Lightnet/project_vwen/README.md

 There are two main packages for testing.
 SDL2 and GLFW for window application.
 That is still testing.

 Notes:
+ * Same functions from package will cause an error that is in conflict with current dir from script base of same functions scripts. (need to fixed or test for code builds.)
  * `#undef main` SDL2 for main entery point
  * Example files are just test build for api or third parties to check for packages breaking.
  * Firewall or security programs can block builds and compilers.